Sheromi Macken

 Additional information

-Call or book an appointment for a 15-minute free initial assessment.
+Call/message or email me for an appointment for a 15-minute free initial assessment.

 This gives you the opportunity to discuss your situation, and from that we can we can create a plan on how we can best work together and discuss any important issues such as confidentiality.
 During this time I will ask to obtain your email to send you the counselling agreement and once that is read and signed we can proceed to booking you in for a counselling session.